calcom/cal.com/packages/app-store-cli/readme.md

   - Maybe get dx to run app-store:watch
   - App already exists check.
 Ask user to run edit/regenerate command

+### Why we shouldn't have appType

+- App can have multiple types and thus categories is more suitable for this.
+- The reason we seem to be using appType is to refer to an app uniquely but we already have app slug for that.

 ## Roadmap

 - Allow editing and updating app from the cal app itself - including assets uploading when developing locally.
 - Improvements in shared code across app
   - Use baseApp/api/add.ts for all apps with configuration of credentials creation and redirection URL.
+- Delete creation side effects if App creation fails - Might make debugging difficult
+  - This is so that web app doesn't break because of additional app folders or faulty db-seed